stevederico/SDScaffoldKit/README.md

 SDScaffoldKit
 =======

+##If you enjoy SDScaffoldkit, check out [SDScaffoldSync](https://github.com/stevederico/SDScaffoldSync)- The easiest way to create a cloud syncing mobile app.

 **Scaffolding for Core Data Models**

 UIKit can be tedious and repeative to build simple CRUD interfaces.
 SDScaffoldKit is a simple library that provides Create, Read, Update, and Delete views/viewcontrollers out-of-the-box.
 Just create your Core Data model, hand it your Entity's name, a field to sort by, and BAM!
 You are ready to start creating and managing objects.